Bugs That Bite People: Fleas, Mosquitos, Ticks, and Bedbugs

 Prevention is the best treatment, and in the case of mosquitoes and ticks, can involve treating your clothing as well as your person with a suitable repellent.

 Getting sick is never any fun, and getting very sick from a preventable bug bite is even less so.
 Make sure your outdoor gear includes fresh repellents for yourself and your pets.
 And please, don't put poisons on your pets for fleas and ticks.
-I've written about that in my article on safely keeping these pests off your dogs and cats.
+You can read more about this in my article on safely keeping these pests off your pets.

 There are other bugs that bite out there, such as chiggers.
 Chiggers, however, are not harmful to humans, and with the exception of a specific type found only in Asia, do not transmit disease.
 However, they do cause a horrible, itchy welt, and that misery can last upwards of a week.